Generalized improper integral definition for finite limit: Generalized definition for finite limit improper integral

 We now define

 and using integration by parts, (\ref{E010}) becomes

 This form is analogous to (\ref{E002}), and can be an easier form to work with than (\ref{E010}).

-We now follow a path analogous to that taken with termination functions in ~\cite{blischke:ALtDefInfLim}.
+We will follow a path analogous to that taken with termination functions in ~\cite{blischke:ALtDefInfLim2}.
 Given two initialization functions $w_1(v)$ and $w_2(v)$, we can combine them to obtain a third, via their derivatives, as

 Using (\ref{E014}), (\ref{E020}) can also be written as